Key Takeaways

 |---|---|---|---|

-| Freelancers | $50–$300/link | Affordable, flexible | Inconsistent quality, limited scale |
+| Freelance Link Builders | $50–$300/link | Affordable, flexible | Inconsistent limited scale |

-| Link Brokers | $100–$500/link | Fast delivery, wide inventory | Often resold PBN links, penalty risk |
+| Link Brokers | $100–$500/link | Fast delivery, wide inventory | Often resold PBN links, penalty risk, spammy links |

-| Specialized Agencies | $300–$1,000+/link | Quality control, strategy, reporting | Higher cost, minimum commitments |
+| Specialized Link Building Agencies | $300–$1,000+/link | Quality control, content strategy, reporting | Higher cost, minimum commitments |

-| In-House Team | $5,000–$15,000+/mo (salary + tools) | Full control, brand alignment | Expensive, slow to ramp, needs expertise |
+| In House Team | $5,000–$15,000+/mo (salary + tools) | Full control, brand alignment, excellent writing skills for content creation | Expensive, slow to ramp, needs expertise |

 The hidden cost of cheap links

-What Drives Link Building Costs Up (or Down)
+What Drives Costs Up (or Down)

 Digital PR Pricing: Why the Economics Are Different